 University Park, Pennsylvania

-- A three-week experience building on current student skills and enhancing independence skills for students transitioning to post-secondary education
+- Build on current student skills and enhance independence skills for students transitioning to post-secondary education

 - Focus areas include: daily living activities, travel skills, self-advocacy and networking skills, career awareness, social skills and enhancing access technology skills